 A private limited company is considered to be more complex and expensive to set up and close down when compared to a sole proprietorship, partnership, and representative office.
 Meanwhile, this setup does require a bit more care due to the basic minimum requirements that must be met to keep the company legal.
 That said, in most cases, the benefits outweigh the disadvantages, which makes the private limited company the top choice for SMEs in Hong Kong.

 So what are the advantages?
 A private limited company is a separate legal entity that can act as a natural person could; entering into agreements, sue or be sued, own property, etc. on behalf of its owners.
 This also means the owners are only liable for the amount they invest in the company.
 As a result, this type of entity is considered more stable, and it is, in turn, easier to find investors and source financing in comparison to the majority of other business types.
-Plus, private limited companies benefit from the territorial taxation system in HK which means 16.5% tax rate on profits derived from Hong Kong only, not to mention in HK we have no capital gains tax, sales tax, or VAT!
+Plus, private limited companies benefit from the territorial taxation system in HK which means the two tier tax rate (8.25 % on the first $2 million profits and 16.5% on any profits above that amount) applies to profits derived from Hong Kong only, not to mention in HK we have no capital gains tax, sales tax, or VAT!

 Last but not least, 100% foreign ownership of companies is permitted, so it is possible to set up a wholly-owned subsidiary company in Hong Kong making the private limited company a desirable choice for overseas companies looking to set up here as well.